-1. Why is Cyber Liability Insurance important?
+What is Cyber Liability Insurance?

 3. What is Cyber Liability Insurance?

 Cyber-crime is amongst the quickest growing category of organised crime in the world.
 According to last year’s Cyber Security Breaches Survey, 37% of all UK businesses suffered at least one cyber security breach or attack in 2017.

-5. What's covered by a cyber liability policy?
+What is covered by a cyber liability policy?

-A Cyber Liability Insurance policy may seem an alien concept to business owners who have run their organisations for years without a hitch, but, unfortunately, with new technology comes new risk, and with new risk comes new forms of insurance to help you to manage the potential fallout.
+A cyber liability insurance policy may seem an alien concept to business owners who have run their organisations for years without a hitch.
+But, unfortunately, with new technology comes new risk – and with new risk comes new forms of insurance to help you to manage the potential fallout.

 - Any costs involved in restoration after hacking

 Any compensation you may have to pay should you accidentally find yourself invading IP (intellectual property)